 Definition of Accountability

 Accountability can be defined as “being answerable for something.”
-The term can be used in both the positive sense, where someone is empowered with responsibility and given authority over others, or in the negative sense, where one has no control over their own life and must rely on others for guidance and direction.
+The term can be used in both the positive sense, where someone is empowered with responsibility and given authority over others, or in the negative sense, where one has no control over their own lives and must rely on others for guidance and direction.
 The word “accountability” is related to the verb “to account,” which means to provide an explanation or justification for one’s actions.
-As such, accountability is closely tied to responsibility, and accountability requires an understanding of what has been done wrong so that it can be corrected by someone else (or oneself).
+As such, accountability is closely tied to responsibility, and accountability requires understanding what has been done wrong so that it can be corrected by someone else (or oneself).

 Accountability & Antonym:

 - Recklessness: Acting without regard for the consequences

 Where Does Accountability Come From?

 The first mention of the term accountability is in the 1750s.
 The word account has been used to describe reasons and to explain.
 In short, to be accountable, one should be accountable for his actions, whereas accountability implies a person’s responsibility to act.
 There is never any accountability without the fact that the events occurred.
 When the activity is hidden, there is no redress.
 Personal accountability begins with integrity, while accountability in the institution starts with transparency.

 Importance Of Accountability

 The importance of accountability in our society cannot be overstated.
 Below are key reasons highlighting its significance:

 - Fosters Public Trust: Accountability is the bedrock of public trust in institutions and individuals, whether government officials or private entities.
 Public trust is enhanced when actions and decisions are transparent and individuals are held accountable.
 Conversely, a lack of accountability can breed corruption and misuse of power, eroding public confidence.